structureddynamics/OSF-Datasets-Management-Tool/README.md

     > This parameter is used to specify the creator's URI to use if the dataset needs to be
     > created by the Dataset Synchronization Framework.

+*   `group` - *required*

+    > This parameter is used to specify the group's URI to use if the dataset needs to be
+    > created by the Dataset Synchronization Framework.
+This group will get the initial
+    > full CRUD permissions

 Converters
 ----------